Niloofar-Sh/EGFR_MAPK/README.md

 The bond graph model of the MAPK cascade along with its dependencies is available in :point_right: [MAPK cascade](https://github.com/Niloofar-Sh/EGFR_MAPK/tree/main/MAPK%20cascade)

 A third module was also modified out of the Brighman & Fell's model to account for some missing intermediate steps between the two major modules.
-We called it the Ras activation module.
+We called it the Ras module and is available in :point_right: [Ras](https://github.com/Niloofar-Sh/EGFR_MAPK/tree/main/Ras)

 To run the models you need to first install BondGraphTools, and then download and save the required ontologies as .csv files: